Data protection

 Value: ATN

-Purpose: This cookie is used for Instagram marketing purposes.
+Purpose of use: This cookie is used for Instagram’s marketing purposes.

-Note: We cannot claim completeness here.
-Which cookies are set in the individual case depends on the embedded functions and your use of Instagram.
+Annotation: We cannot claim to be complete here.
+Which cookies are set in each individual case depends on the embedded functions and your use of Instagram.

 How long and where is the data stored?